LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Roles can also be regarded as a surrogate for the set of functions to be performed by a person or group of persons together with the resulting duties and the rights needed to perform the functions.
 Typical roles in health care settings are ward physician, head nurse, project manager, or chief information officer (CIO).
-The term “information-processing function” presented in this section is related to the term enterprise function from business informatics.
+The term "information-processing function" presented in this section is related to the term enterprise function from business informatics.
 Enterprise functions mainly emphasize the contribution of activities to business goals, whereas functions, in the meaning presented here, emphasize the information- processing aspects of activities.

 ## 2.9 Application Systems, Services, and Physical Data Processing Systems in Health Information Systems